 SanDisk has many different choices appropriate for video.
 They’re fast and reliable.
 Sony is also recommended.

 Both I and others have had some problems with counterfeits on Amazon – one of the risks of purchasing memory cards on this platform.

-I’ll now only buy from a dedicated, legitimate camera store like Adorama or B&H Photo Video.
+I’ll only buy from a dedicated, legitimate camera stores like Adorama or B&H Photo Video.